Polar, tropical and subtropical expeditions: from Antarctica to Papua New Guinea, PONANT takes you up close and personal

 ... in the heart of extreme lands

-Whether in the Polar Regions or along the Orinoco, the size of our ships and their shallow draught mean you can arrive as close as possible to these hard-to-access areas.
+Whether in the Polar Regions or along the Amazon River, the size of our ships and their shallow draught mean you can arrive as close as possible to these hard-to-access areas.
 This proximity o ers the privileged discovery of preserved sites.
 Our expedition teams are always on the lookout for the unexpected and the surprises inherent to these itineraries, and our flexibility enables us to adapt to these.
 A genuine philosophy of exploration travel.

 Zodiac® shore visits and outings